-Homes not located in the 100-year floodplain become eligible for a reconstruction award of up to \$185,000 when the home is deemed to be substantially damaged.
-Substantially damaged structures are defined as those that suffered damage equal to or greater than 50% of the cost of repair as compared to the current market value of the structure.
-For R3, homes qualify for reconstruction when the estimated cost of repair is greater than or equal to \$60,000 or 50% of the current assessed value of the home, whichever is lesser as confirmed through Program inspection, or if a feasibility inspection determines that reconstruction is required.
+Homes not located in the 100-year floodplain, or other high-risk areas, become eligible for a reconstruction award of up to \$185,000 when the estimated cost of repair is greater than or equal to \$60,000, as confirmed through Program inspection, or if a feasibility inspection determines that reconstruction is required.
 The 100-year floodplain means the floodplain of concern for this part and is the area subject to inundation from a flood having a 1% or greater chance of being equaled or exceeded in any given year.
-The R3 Program will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM) to identify whether a property is located within or outside of the 100-year floodplain.
+The R3 Program will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM) or Preliminary Flood Insurance Rate Map (PFIRM) to identify whether a property is located within or outside of the 100-year floodplain.